bhch/django-jsonform/docs/fields-and-widgets.rst

 .. attribute:: model_name
     :type: str

-    An optional string.
+    (Optional).
 The name of the model.
 It is passed to the file upload handler so that you can identify which model is requesting the file upload.

-    See :ref:`file-upload-request-parameters` for more details.
+    See :ref:`Handling file uploads` for more details.

 Usage: